FAQs on Elections

 General elections are called when, on the advice of the Prime Minister, the Governor General dissolves Parliament.
 The Governor in Council (the Governor General, acting on the advice of Cabinet) sets the date of the election.
-In the case of fixed-date elections, the Chief Electoral Officer may recommend an alternate day if the date set for polling is not suitable for that purpose.
+In the case of a fixed-date election, the Chief Electoral Officer may recommend an alternate day (the next Tuesday or Monday) if the date set for the election is not suitable.

 What was the date of the last general election?

 The last general election was held on September 20, 2021.
 It was Canada's 44th general election.

 What is a by-election?

 A by-election is a federal election that takes place in just one riding.
 By-elections are held after the sitting member of Parliament (MP) retires, steps down or passes away while in office.
 Sometimes two or more by-elections are held on the same day, in different ridings.